Welcome to the mOuth!

 The mOuth is a sprung dance floor 40′ wide by 50′ deep.
 It has modern theatrical lighting, an excellent sound system, and seating for 40-100 audience members.
 More information about the mOuth’s technical resources is here.

 The mOuth hosts a wide variety of classes and performances.
 We are currently seeking weekend performances and weekday classes before 6 pm.
 For more information about upcoming events please look at our calendar.
-For more information about renting the space please send a brief description of your event to Angelle at angelleteeth at gmail.
+For more information about renting the space please send a brief description of your event to Subashini Ganesan at subashinig@gmail.

 Thank you!
 Looking forward to seeing you at the mOuth.